What Documents Do I Need to Sell a Static Caravan?

 a caravan front room with sofa and fireplace

-Three situations we see repeatedly when people are selling a caravan privately:
+There are a few situations we see repeatedly when people are selling their caravan privately:

 None of these are insurmountable.
 But they all cost time, and time can be a sale killer.
 The longer a buyer's waiting for documents or approvals, the more likely they are to move on to a caravan that's ready to complete.